Do I need a Cohabitation Agreement?

 No such law exists.
 Couples who live together do not have the same legal rights as married couples or those in a civil partnership.

 For peace of mind in your relationship, a cohabitation agreement may be a suitable option to ensure that there is no uncertainty over who gets what.
-It can also allow a level of security for couples who share large assets such as houses and businesses.
+It can also provide security for couples who share large assets such as houses and businesses.

 By coming to an agreement before or whilst you are living together, you will: